eldronzhou/LAI_regress/README.md

 ## Running whole genome regression

-LAI_regress takes phased whole genome genotype and local ancestry files as the input, and perform regression for local ancestry resolved association.
-It scales efficiently on All of Us, capable of analyzing 9 million variants for 75,000 African Americans within hours and the cost of fewer than $2 per trait.
+LAI_regress takes whole genome phased genotype and local ancestry files as the input, and perform local ancestry based association between genotype and phenotype.
+It scales efficiently on All of Us, capable of analyzing 9 million common variants for 70,000 African Americans within hours, at the cost of fewer than $2 per trait.

 ```bash
 ./lai_regress -vcf path_to_phased.vcf.gz -msp path_to_lai.msp -pheno path_to_pheno.txt -covar path_to_covar.txt -out path_to_out.txt